jlangch/venice/doc/readme/filter-map-reduce.md

 ## Combine Filter-Map-Reduce

-Filter, map and reduce are often combined for processing lists of data.
+Filter, map and reduce operations can be combined to perform complex data processing tasks in a concise and readable manner.

+Combining Filter-Map-Reduce leads to deeply nested operations:

 ```clojure
 (reduce + (map #(+ 10 %) (filter even?
 [1 2 3 4 5 6 7 8])))